bluepeach1121/bluepeach1121.github.io/_posts/2026-08-29-Diffusion-Language-Models-and-inference.md

 # Diffusion Language Model and their inference
 ## Introduction
 A few months ago, I read the [jax-ml](https://jax-ml.github.io/scaling-book/) book and wanted to write something from it then I came across a blog by inception AI where they introduced some sort of diffusion Language models as an alternative to the usual autoregressive LLMs.
-I started writing this blog the day I saw the tweet of Lilian Weng resigning from thinking machines.
+I started writing this blog the day I saw the tweet of Lilian Weng resigning from Thinking Machines.
 I remembered that I used to visit her blog a lot to learn about ML.
-Given that I had also read the jax-ml book and was interested in diffusion language model, this just felt like the next path to pursue.
-I took a about ten days off due to travel and changing apartments but thankfully I'm done.
+Given that I had also read the jax-ml book and was interested in diffusion language models, this just felt like the next path to pursue.
+I took about ten days off due to travel and changing apartments but thankfully I'm done.

-## A Brief Math Overview: from Diffusion to DLMs to DLM Inference
+## A Math Overview: from Diffusion to DLMs to DLM Inference

 A forward diffusion process samples a datapoint $x_0$ and gradually adds noise to corrupt the data in $T$ steps over timestep $t = 0$ to $t = 1$.
 We will define the final corrupted data as $z_T$.
 Nearly all modern diffusion processes use a gaussian forward process (modelled as):